Buy a Life Insurance Plan in a few clicks

 The authority verifies the application and documents.
 Upon approval, a permanent VAT registration number is assigned.

-Adhere to VAT regulations, including timely filing of returns and payment of liabilities.
+Adhere to the VAT regulations, including timely filing of returns and payment of liabilities.

 VAT is a triple-win system, aiding government revenue management, trade facilitation, and consumer affordability.